Elnifio/MarkdownEditor/MarkdownCompiler/test.md

 We can enter **BOLD texts, *BOLD AND ITALIC texts***, *Italic texts*, ~underlined **BOLD**, *Italic*, **BOLD AND ITALIC**~ texts.

-We can also write ~~Strikethrough~~, but it does not support combination with the above three formats.
+We can also write ~~Strikethrough~~, but it does not support combination with the above three formats. and this is another

 `Inline Code Snippets` are supported as well.